Epistimio/orion/docs/src/examples/scikit-learn.rst

 scikit-learn [scikit]_ on the iris dataset [iris]_.
 The files mentioned in this example are available in the folder :file:`examples/scikit-learn-iris/`.

 The requirements are listed in requirements.txt.
-You can quickly install them using :command:`$ pip install -r requirements.txt`.
-If you haven't installed Oríon previously, make sure to see :doc:`configure it properly <../install/core>` before going further.
+You can quickly install them using ``$ pip install -r requirements.txt``.
+If you haven't installed Oríon previously, make sure to :doc:`configure it properly <../install/core>` before going further.

-Original script
+Example script
 ---------------

-Our script looks like this

 .. literalinclude:: ../../../examples/sklearn-iris/main.py
    :language: python
-   :lines: 2-3, 5-23
+   :lines: 1-3, 5-23

-This very basic script takes in parameter one positional argument for the hyper-parameter *epsilon* which control the loss in the script
+This very basic script takes in parameter one positional argument for the hyper-parameter *epsilon* which control the loss in the script.

 The script is divided in three parts: